-And finally, engage with these thirdparties sooner rather than later, to begin due diligence and be prepared.
+And finally, engage with these third parties sooner rather than later, to begin due diligence and be as prepared as you can be.

-Giving notice to Oracle
+Give notice to Oracle

 If you are planning on leaving Oracle, and have officially certified out of your ULA, then great!